emcoraccio/LIRI-node-app/README.md

       ![song search](./assets/images/spotify-this-screenshot.png)

-      - if no song title is specified it will default to the song The Sign `node liri.js spotify-this-song`
+      If no song title is specified it will default to the song The Sign `node liri.js spotify-this-song`

       ![default song search](./assets/images/default-song.png)